Rusketh/RuskethsHomeAddonsDev/public_folders_dev/DOCS.md

 **Directory Listing:** This is the default value of ***directory_listing*** for all locations, if enabled users can browse the files and folders within a given location.

-**Request Logging:** If set to true, Public Folders will log locations visited and files served to the addons log, this is useful for debugging.
+**Request Logging:** If set to true, the Public Folders will create logs at locations visited, and files served to the addons log, this is useful information for debugging.